abuabdul/Knodex/README.md

 <h1 id="knodex"><a href="#knodex" class="anchor">Knodex</a></h1>

 <p>Knodex is an indexing tool to add and index your learning/knowledge.
 It is named after from these words KNOwledge-InDEX.
 It is a web application that can be run on top of any web servers.
 It is using popular NoSQL MongoDB, a document database at the backend to store the sentences.
 This application is simple and easy to work.
-It uses Spring MVC framework to work with UI pages.</p>
+It uses Spring MVC framework on top of bootstrap template.</p>

 <h2 id="features"><a href="#features" class="anchor">Features</a></h2>